 The corporate entity referred to as the banking sector could set up procedures to check transactions in the LEI database.
 When it comes to digital transactions on the blockchain, LEIs can give peace of mind.
 An LEI may result in entity identification and personal identity in transactions if the financial institution or other organisations keep a record of transactions.
 It would also imply a significant reduction in the amount of time needed to track down a transaction.

-- The first choice is to issue LEI on a platform that supports blockchain technology.
+- The first method is to issue LEI on a platform that supports blockchain technology.
 An ideal infrastructure environment will be created as a result, enabling an LEI to operate successfully.
 Each modification to the particular LEI is tracked by the blockchain ledger, which later saves it in a distributed manner.

 - Monitoring financial instruments like digital assets via an LEI system is the second alternative.
 Using LEI to track digital assets like security tokens, to put it another way.
 Including a legal identity system for any organisation that controls more digital assets, adds a further degree of regulatory compliance.
 This calls for a higher level of security and confidence among the users of the financial company and the instrument.